code-423n4/2022-10-blur-findings/data/emrekocak-G.md

 ## Use custom errors rather than REVERT()/REQUIRE() to save gas
 Instances include:
-Custom error from solidity 0.8.4 are cheaper than revert strings, custom error are defined using the `error` statement can use inside and outside the contract. source [https://blog.soliditylang.org/2021/04/21/custom-errors/](https://blog.soliditylang.org/2021/04/21/custom-errors/) I suggest replacing revert error strings with custom error
+Custom errors from solidity 0.8.4 are cheaper than revert strings, custom errors are defined using the `error` statement can use inside and outside the contract. source [https://blog.soliditylang.org/2021/04/21/custom-errors/](https://blog.soliditylang.org/2021/04/21/custom-errors/) I suggest replacing revert error strings with custom error